ramon-braga/ramon-braga/README.md

 - 🌱 I’m currently learning **React**

 - 📫 How to reach me **ramonvbraga@gmail.com**

-- 📄 Know about my experiences: My initial steps in the world of technology were as a teaching assistant in the Logic Programming course in the Electrical Engineering program at UFCG.
-I have worked with languages such as JavaScript, C, and C++.

 - 📄 Current Focus **Currently, I am channeling my efforts into web development.
 I am dedicated to enhancing my skills in this area, with a special focus on learning and mastering React.**

 <h3 align="left">Connect with me:</h3>